Paddy Johns

+Born in Portadown, County Armagh, he attended the Royal School Dungannon and made his senior club debut for Dungannon in 1987.

+He made his provincial debut for Ulster in 1998, and went on to make 69 appearances in two stints for the province.
+In the early years of professionalism he played three seasons at Saracens, helping them win the Tetley's Bitter Cup in 1998.
+He returned to Ulster in 1999, won the All-Ireland League with Dungannon in 2001, and retired in 2002.

-Patrick Stephen Johns, known as Paddy Johns (born 19 February 1968, in Portadown) was an Irish rugby union player from 1990 to 2000.
-He played mainly as a lock and occasionally in the back-row.
-He won 59 caps, scoring 4 tries and 20 points.
-He had his international debut, on 27 October 1990 against Argentina, in Dublin, in a match won 20-18, and his final appearance came on 11 November 2000, with Japan, in a win of 78-9, again in Dublin.
+He won 59 caps for Ireland, scoring 4 tries and 20 points.
+He made his international debut on 27 October 1990 against Argentina, in Dublin, in a match won 20–18, and his final appearance came on 11 November 2000, with Japan, in a win of 78–9, again in Dublin.
 He played at the 1995 Rugby World Cup and the 1999 Rugby World Cup.
 He also played for the Ireland national rugby sevens team at the inaugural 1993 Rugby World Cup Sevens, where Ireland reached the semi-finals, its best ever finish in a Rugby World Cup Sevens.

-He studied dentistry at the University of Dublin and currently practices as a dental surgeon.
+He studied dentistry at Trinity College Dublin and currently practices as a dental surgeon.
+He was appointed head coach of Dungannon in 2012, and held the position until 2014.